DzinToDev/namaste-react-/Ep 01 - Inception/Notes&Assignment.md

 see inside it it has something props. props are children and attributes that we pass in.
 Now when we do render() we passing here reat element a javascript Object to this render file.
 This root.render() job is basically to take this object create that h1 tag which browser understands and put that inside the DOM root. i love this behind the seen process.
+React.Element(Object) => becomes while rendering - HTML(Browser understand)

 how to create nested html structure inside react
+And how to make siblings in the create.Element third arugument we can either pass one childern to it or if you have to give more than one childern we can convert this to an array.

+Q Is cdn, js sequesce matter
+A: yes it will matter a lot.

+what ever we pass in html root it will replaced and if something top of bottom it will show as it is.